codemix/yii2-dockerized/README.md

 # 3 Local Development

-During development we map the local app directory into the app container so that we always run the code that we currently work on.
-The app container will use the base image we built before.
+During development we map the local app directory into an container that uses our base image.
+This way we always run the code that we currently work on.

-As local environments may differ (e.g. use different docker network settings) we usually keep `docker-compose.yml` out of version control.
+As your local docker setup may differ from production (e.g. use different docker network settings) we usually keep `docker-compose.yml` out of version control.
 Instead we provide a `docker-compose-example.yml` with a reasonable example setup.

 Since the runtime configuration should happen with environment variables, we use a `.env` file.
 We also keep this out of version control and only include a